 How can you use the Junior ISA allowance?

-- Your child must be aged under 18 and a UK resident.
+- The child must be under 18 and a UK resident.

-- Any unused allowance can’t be rolled over to the next financial year.
+- Unused allowance cannot be rolled over to the next tax year.

-- Only a parent or guardian can open a Junior ISA for their child, but anyone such as a family or friends can contribute towards their annual allowance.
+- Only a parent or legal guardian can open a Junior ISA for a child.
+However, anyone can contribute.

 Be sure to read through our Important Information Guides for all the key information about our Junior ISA.
 Remember that when you invest, your capital is at risk.